-Evidence of disability, medical condition or dyslexia will be required in order for the Academy to make specific reasonable adjustments, other than general anticipatory adjustments.
+Evidence of disability, physical or mental health condition or dyslexia will be required for the Academy to make specific reasonable adjustments, other than general anticipatory adjustments.
 This would usually be in the form of a letter from a GP or other medical practitioner (a clinic appointment letter is not sufficient), or if dyslexic, a diagnostic assessment report.
-If there is any doubt about the type of evidence required, contact the Registrar for advice.
+If there is any doubt about the type of evidence required, contact the Academy Manager for advice.